Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Pea-shots**

-    Once per turn when you make a ranged weapon attack without dis:d20-adv:**Advantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.
+    Once per turn when you make a ranged weapon attack without :d20-disadv: **Disdvantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.

 - **Pea-critical**

-    The first time you score a critical hit with a sling against a creature on a turn, that creature has dis:d20-adv:**Advantage** on attack rolls and ability checks until the start of your next turn.
+    The first time you score a Critical Hit with a sling against a creature on a turn, that creature has :d20-disadv: **Disdvantage** on attack rolls and ability checks until the start of your next turn.

 ### Spear Specialist

 *1st-level Feat*

-**Prerequisites:** Simple weapon proficiency
+**Prerequisites:** Simple weapon Proficiency
 **Repeatable:** None

 You have trained to become a deadly warrior with pole weapons, capable of making lunging attacks and long-distance throws.
 You gain the following benefits: